 The dangers of dabs themselves are varied but serious, including paranoia, hallucinations, psychosis, rapid heart rate, blackouts, and more.
 Tolerance builds quickly with these concentrated substances, leading users to higher and more dangerous doses at a much faster rate than other types of cannabis use.
 The fast, powerful high of dabs can also lead highly intoxicated individuals to make life-threatening decisions or behave recklessly.

 It’s difficult to define how much is “too much” because the actual content and concentration of a given dab can vary so much.
-While research has not conclusively shown whether one can overdose on cannabis, the potency of BHO can take you very close.
-A particularly high dose could cause you to pass out and lose consciousness, at which point there are risks for various complications.
 So many factors are involved—your personal tolerance limits, the concentration of the dab, the identity and concentration of any unknown chemicals in the dab, etc.—that it’s like playing Russian Roulette every time.

 Learn More About Addiction and Explore Recovery Options

 An addiction to dabs or other illicit substances can have a devastating impact on all areas of your life.
 As the drug becomes the all-important center of your life, your goals, relationships, physical health, and psychological stability are all at risk of serious, sometimes irreversible harm.
 At Yellowstone Recovery in Southern California, we can help you avoid or reverse these risks before it’s too late.

 If you’re struggling with an addiction or are concerned that a loved one might be using dabs, call Yellowstone Recovery at (888) 418-4188 to discuss your options.

 Intensive OutPatient treatment (IOP) helps people establish the foundations for lifelong sobriety…read more...